kheller18/data-structures-algorithms/questions/CSS.md

             box-sizing:border-box;
         }
        ```
-       + Here, the box-sizing for the div element is given as border-box.
-That means the height and width considered for the div content will also include the padding and border.
+       + Here, the box-sizing for the `div` element is given as `border-box`.
+That means the height and width considered for the `div` content will also include the padding and border.
 This means that the actual height of the div content will be:
          + ```
             actual height = height -
                             padding on top and bottom -